 Located in a West Dennis strip mall (one, it should be said, that resembles a large B&B more than it does the strip malls I grew up with in Chicago), Three Fins’ coffee shop occupies the front of a large, high-ceiling space that also holds their roasting facility.

 Both the espresso in the cappuccino I had (served old-school with foam scooped on top) and the single origin Mexican drip coffee had a bit more roast flavor than the other coffees I had on the Cape.
-So, if you’re looking for a slightly darker cup of coffee, a pretty wide variety of origins, and specialty drink options, this is the right place.
-Three Fins also serves baked goods from local bakers, and both the blueberry danish and onion galette I had there were totally delicious.
+So, if you’re looking for a slightly stronger cup of coffee, a pretty wide variety of origins, and specialty drink options, this is the best coffee shop for you.
+Three Fins also serves baked goods from locals, and both the blueberry danish and onion galette I had there were totally delicious pastry options.

-If you find yourself with a coffee obsession, these Cape Cod coffee shops should all be at the top of your list when you visit.
+If you find yourself with a coffee obsession, these Cape Cod coffee shops should all be at the top of your list when you visit and want to learn how to make coffee.
 Each place offers a wide variety of specialty drink options, breakfast, baked goods, and so much more.